Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/getting-started/involved/ip-disclosure-policy.md

-# Ed-Fi Community Intellectual Property Disclosure Policy
+# Intellectual Property Disclosure Policy

 This Ed-Fi Community’s Intellectual Property Disclosure Policy ("Policy”) applies to each participant and community member ("Member”) of an Ed-Fi